6-year-old boy fatally struck by school bus, found lying in Brooklyn street by MTA driver

-The 6-year-old boy's body was discovered on South 5th Street near Hooper Street at 8:28 a.m.
-Wednesday.
+The body was discovered on South 5th Street near Hooper Street in Williamsburg at 8:28 a.m.

-Police say the boy's 9-year-old brother had just boarded the school bus.
-As the bus pulled away, the 6-year-old was struck.
+Police say the boy's 9-year-old brother had just boarded the school bus in the neighborhood where they live, but as the bus pulled away, the other child was struck.

-Police said the 6-year-old was supposed to have boarded that same bus.
+Police said the 6-year-old, identified as Shimon Fried, was supposed to have boarded that same bus, and it's unclear how the tragedy happened.

-An MTA bus driver on her route spotted the child in the roadway just two minutes later, stopped called dispatch who in turn called 911.
-Police say the time between when the boy was hit and the MTA bus arrived was just two minutes.
+The MTA bus driver was on her route when she spotted the child in the roadway just two minutes later.
+She stopped and called dispatch, who in turn called 911.

 ----------